-As discussed previously, Synology offers a wide range of NAS products, including routers.
+Synology offers a wide range of NAS products, including routers.
 You can convert a Synology router into a VPN server.
 A Synology router VPN provides a stable and fast connection to remote employees or users from anywhere.

-In order to do this, you should first select one service from our list of best VPNs for Synology.
-Once you have subscribed to a VPN provider, you can follow the steps provided by Synology on their guide.
+In order to do this, you should first select one service from our list of best VPNs for Synology like ExpressVPN.
+Once you have subscribed to a VPN provider, you can set up the VPN on your Synology NAS device for a secure connection.

 You can also read our article on the best VPN for DD-WRT routers to find out which VPN providers offer the best quality for these routers.

-You can use either PPTP, OpenVPN, or L2TP/IPSec protocols offered by your VPN provider to turn your Synology device into a VPN Client.
+You can also use PPTP, OpenVPN, or L2TP/IPSec protocols offered by your VPN provider to turn your Synology device into a VPN Client.

 How does a Synology VPN server work?

-VPN server enables your Synology NAS to act as a virtual private network.
 It allows DSM users to access the shared resources over the internet within Synology’s local area network.
-And if you enable default gateway on your Synology NAS, all network traffic is routed through the remote VPN server.
+And if you enable the default gateway on your Synology NAS, all network traffic is routed through the remote VPN server.

 How do I connect my Synology VPN to my iPhone?